malapharsh24-developer/CodeAlpha_Gallery/README.md

 - 📸 Display of high-quality images using Flexbox
 - 🔍 Image preview in fullscreen overlay
 - ❌ Easy-to-use close functionality (via button or overlay click)
-- 💻 Fully responsive layout for mobile, tablet, and desktop
 - 🎨 Smooth transitions and hover effects

 ---